-Recorded ROE of 14.1%, against 2018's ROE of 12.0% On track
+Recorded ROE of 14.1%, against 2018's ROE of 12.0%

+On track

 Business mix stood at 56%, 37% and 7% for Retail, Corporate and Business Banking respectively.
-On track to achieve the 2022 targeted business mix

-As one of the leading Islamic banks in the country, RHB Islamic strives to provide its customers with a suite of financial products that meet their needs and requirements.
-2019 saw the launch of nine new retail and non-retail products.
-At the same time, we continued to enhance our existing products.
-For example, deposit products now apply the Commodity Murabahah concept, which allows rate promotions and gifts.
-This addresses the limitation of the previous Qard concept that prohibited RHB Islamic from giving any contractual form of benefit to depositors.
+On track to achieve the 2022 targeted business mix ntry, RHB Islamic strives cial products that meet aunch of nine new retail e continued to enhance products now apply the vs rate promotions and vious Qard concept that cractual form of benefit be challenging amid ness growth.
+Both the cost-conscious when ock-on effect on banks his through continuous better understand the o this end, RHB Islamic current services to add

-The economic environment continues to be challenging amid fiscal pressures and the overall slow business growth.
-Both the government and corporates are more cost-conscious when undertaking new projects, which has a knock-on effect on banks including RHB Islamic.
-We have mitigated this through continuous engagement and discussions with a view to better understand the needs and requirements of our customers.
-To this end, RHB Islamic has continued to enhance and upgrade its current services to add value and better serve our clients.
+RCAME THEM